sguox002/leetcode/leetcode-all.md

 <<-746	Min Cost Climbing Stairs    		50.7%	Easy
 cost[i]: you pay the cost and you then can climb one or two steps.
 You can start from 0 or 1. dp. dp[i]=min(dp[i-2],dp[i-1])+cost[i], note this is the cost to reach i+1 or i+2 ->>

-<<-790	Domino and Tromino Tiling    		39.7%	Medium
-return the number of ways to reach 2xN tile.
-dp: two kind of shapes to reach final status.
-L shape and I shape. final anwer shall be I shape with n length.
-->>

 <<-808	Soup Servings    		40.5%	Medium